 What should I wear?

 For your comfort we recommend that you dress for the weather conditions on the day, keeping in mind that in our boats you will be travelling at 95kph and therefore the wind-chill can be frosty!
-Don’t forgot to bring your sunglasses, (or goggles in winter) sunscreen, as well as hats & gloves in winter months.
+Don’t forgot to bring a pair of sunglasses (or goggles in winter) sunscreen, as well as hats & gloves in winter months.
 Please ensure your little ones are dressed especially warm.

 Can I take my bags on the boat?